Manifold Filter-Combine Networks

 \section{Introduction}

-Geometric deep learning \cite{bronstein2017geometric,bronstein2021geometric} is an emerging field that aims to extend the success of deep learning from data such as images, with a regular grid-like structure, to more irregular domains such as graphs and manifolds.
-As part of the rise of geometric deep learning, graph neural networks (GNNs) have rapidly emerged as an extremely active area of research in data science \cite{ZHOU202057,wu2020comprehensive} and are also used in industrial applications such as Google Maps\cite{derrow2021eta} and Amazon's product recommender system\cite{Wang2022}.
-However, there has been much less work on the development of Manifold Neural Networks (MNNs) and much of the existing literature focuses on two-dimensional surfaces embedded in three-dimensional space \cite{masci2015geodesic,boscaini2015learning,Masci:geoCNN2015, schonsheck2022parallel}.
-In this paper, we consider the more general setting of a compact, connected, $d$-dimensional Riemannian manifold $\mathcal{M}$ embedded in $D$-dimensional space.
+The field of geometric deep learning \citep{bronstein2017geometric,bronstein2021geometric} aims to extend the success of deep learning from data such as images, with a regular grid-like structure, to more irregular domains such as graphs and manifolds.
+Most notably, graph neural networks (GNNs) \citep{kipf:classGCNN2017,xu2018how,hamilton2017inductive,velivckovic2017graph,Defferrard2018,levie2019transferability} have rapidly emerged as an extremely active area of research \citep{ZHOU202057,wu2020comprehensive} and are utilized in industrial applications such as Google Maps \citep{derrow2021eta} and Amazon's product recommender system \citep{Wang2022}.

-One of the principal challenges in extending deep learning to graphs and manifolds is developing a proper notion of convolution, which is non-trivial because there is no natural notion of translation.
-In the graph setting, a popular family of solutions, known as spectral methods, define convolution via the eigendecomposition of the graph Laplacian (or another suitable matrix).
-A limitation of this method is that explicitly computing eigendecompositions is expensive for large graphs.
-To overcome this obstacle, spectral graph neural networks such as ChebNet \cite{Defferrard2018} and CayleyNet \cite{Levie:CayleyNets2017} define convolution in terms of polynomials of the graph Laplacian $\mathbf{L}=\mathbf{D}-\mathbf{A}$.
-This leads to filters of the form $h(\mathbf{L})\mathbf{x}$ where $h$ is a polynomial and $\mathbf{x}$ is a signal defined on the vertices of the graph.

-With this notion of convolution, one may consider networks with layerwise update rules of the form: